JasonZhangHub/azure_hackathon/lidas/docs/community_ui.md

 ## Community

-You can participate in community discussion.
+You can participate in your community discussion, such as:

-You can allocate resources, share information, and discuss policies etc.
+- Book vaccination in your community
+- Check allowed flights
+- Join volunteer groups?
+- Add tributes to our healthcare workers